Dalaman – more than just an airport

 Much of the Dalaman district lies on a fertile plain and farming plays an important part in the life of the area.
 The soil is rich in nutrients and fruits, such as lemons, oranges, mandarins, pomegranates, melons, watermelons, sweet corn and cotton are grown here.

 A large area of the plain is farmed by the state department – TIGEM*, the entrance to which is located on the main roundabout by the town centre.

-Unlike the tourists resorts in the area, which virtually close down in the winter period, Dalaman remains a bustling town all the year and this is one of the major reasons for the original growth of the ex-pat population.
+Dalaman appeals to those people who want to experience a little more than the seasonal delights of the tourist towns.
+Unlike the tourist resorts, which virtually close down in the winter period, Dalaman remains a bustling town all year and this is one of the major attractions of living, or owning a holiday home, here.

 Banks in Dalaman